Brazilian Abolitionist Movement for Animal liberation: Animal abolitionist

-According to Heron Santana, former president of the Animal Abolitionist Institute it is wrong of those who oppose animal abolitionism to imagine that this movement is against humanity.
-In fact, it refers to the extension of the moral sphere to include animals rather than threatening man exalting him.
-If we understand cruelty as the act of doing something bad, tormenting or damaging others through insensitive, inhumane, painful acts, all and any cruel practice to animals therefore offends rather than confirms the principle of human dignity.
+According to Heron Santana, former president of the Animal Abolitionist Institute, those who claim that animal abolitionism is anti-human are incorrect.
+Instead, Animal Abolitionism extends the moral sphere to include animals.
+Tormenting or damaging animals through insensitive, inhumane, painful acts, therefore offends rather than confirms the principle of human dignity.

-The social inefficacy of the principles and rules of article 225 of the Federal Constitution of Brazil occur because of the social obstacles that Lassalle called real factors of power, such as the animal's exploration industry and the psychological blocks putted by the speciesism's ideology, that has soldier, until the moment, that the legal factors transform into real factors of power.
+The social inefficacy of the principles and rules of article 225 of the Federal Constitution of Brazil occur because of the social obstacles that Lassalle called real factors of power, such as the animal exploration industry and the psychological blocks put forward by speciesism ideologues, that has soldier, until the moment, that the legal factors transform into real factors of power.

 However it may be, it will be always possible to demand of the Third Power the compatibility of the inferior norms with the constitutional rules, because the real factors of the power come passing for significant changes, as the current environmental crisis and the recent scientific discovered have demonstrated.

 The environmental crisis and factors as the global warming, the water pollution by the animal's exploration industry, the increase of the illnesses because of the meat consumption associates to the abolitionism and vegetarian movements amplify around the world are an evidence that the real factors are modifying.

 A sign of progress of the issue in Brazil is the creation of the Animal Abolitionism Institute, occurred during the 1st Brazilian and Latin American Vegetarian Congress at Latin America Memorial.
 It's an institute that comes to addict to Brazilian Vegetarian Society in its efforts to abolish the animal slavery.
 Furthermore, it will help everybody that doesn't have legal support and philosophy's fundament in the elaboration of a process to defend the animal's interests.

 The importance of this institute, the first in Brazil, is pragmatic and, probably, we will still hear to talk about it so much.
-It's important to say that it has between his creators some of the biggest thinkers and exponents of this power in Brazil as Sônia Teresinha Felipe, Laerte Levai, Marly Winckler, Irvênia Prada, Edna Cardozo Dias, Luciano Rocha Santana and others.
+It's important to say that it has between his creators some of the biggest thinkers and exponents of this power in Brazil as Sônia Teresinha Felipe, Laerte Levai, Marly Winckler, Vania Rall, Irvênia Prada, Edna Cardozo Dias, Danielle Tetü Rodrigues, Luciano Rocha Santana, Nina Disconzi Rodrigues, Thiago Pires Oliveira, Paula Brügger, Vania Tuglio, and others.